gbraekmans/enshure/doc/user/upgrading.rst

 ==================

 enSHure uses `semantic versioning`_ for it's releases.
-Your scripts will keep working if the major version is equal.
-A script written for 1.0.0 will still work on 1.5.4.
+Your scripts will keep working as long as your on a release with the same major version.
+A script written for 1.0.0 will still work on 1.1.0, but a script written for 1.1.0 may not work on 1.0.0.

 .. _`semantic versioning`: http://semver.org/